IITH-Compilers/P4LLVM/README.md

 * `cmake ..`
 * `make -j4`

-## Following are the supported constructs of P4 (as of now)
-To be updated
 ## How to run?
 Once make is successful, execute `p4c-llbm2-ss` in build directory to run the code.
 For example,